schmoelder/diss/doc/03_methods_software_design/00_index.md

 However, scientists often develop their own software despite not being trained programmers and being primarily self-taught.
 This can lead to a lack of awareness of techniques and practices that exist to improve the quality of code {cite}`Hannay2009`.
 Without proper design, the resulting code may be difficult to extend and maintain, leading to conflicting versions of the software and poorly reproducible datasets.
-But, to ensure reliability and reproducibility, software should also be built, validated, and used as carefully as other laboratory equipment {cite}`Wilson2014`.
+To ensure reliability and reproducibility, software should therefore be built, validated, and used as carefully as other laboratory equipment {cite}`Wilson2014`.

-This chapter provides an overview of modern approaches, best practices, and tools that can aid in designing sustainable scientific software.
+This chapter introduces the software development methods and best practices that were applied in the design and implementation of CADET-Process, the framework described in this work.
-Examples will be given to demonstrate the benefits of version control, documentation, and testing, and how these practices can be integrated into development CI/CD pipelines.
+The focus is on practices that promote three key qualities: *reliability*, ensuring the software behaves correctly and predictably; *sustainability*, enabling the codebase to be maintained, extended, and reused over time; and *reproducibility*, ensuring that results obtained with the software can be independently verified by others.
-Additionally, the important topics of copyright and licensing will be touched upon.
+Concretely, programming principles, object-oriented design, documentation, and testing are discussed, along with version control, CI/CD pipelines, software licensing, and research data management.